 Some vulnerable women who have been on Saje's waiting lists for years have felt more able to access sessions online.
 They hadn’t felt able to come to in-person groups for various reasons around practicalities (e.g. caring responsibilities, cost of travel, work schedules), anxieties, agoraphobia, discomfort of walking into a new room with new people, mental health, physical health, and personal safety.
 These women have thrived in the new online sessions.

-Saje’s usual icebreaker works fantastically well online – much better than in f2f group settings.
-Each person
+Saje’s usual icebreaker works fantastically well online - much better than in f2f group settings.
+Each person comes

-like Victorious and Storm and Marvellous!
+Victorious and Storm and Marvellous!

 Vicki told us that this has been very empowering for each woman and the group as a whole.

 We also spoke to Saje’s chief exec Janet who has said she doesn’t know where their organisation would be without their move to digital.
 Probably all the staff would still be furloughed.
 She admits that she didn’t embrace digital quickly or easily.
 It was her staff who drove them forward.
 However now she would advise you, and her previous self, to

 Bite the bullet.
 It’s been brilliant for the clients we have helped.”